Heloshka/Nity-world-/README.md

 AI-generated world that responds to the player

 40-level relationship system with NPCs and players
+## 💻Development Timeline

+The active development of Nity World is planned to begin around 2026–2027.
+Currently, the project is in the conceptual phase with preliminary ideas and documentation being refined.
+This repository contains early designs and partial implementations as the foundation for the upcoming full development.

+We welcome feedback and discussions, but major code contributions will be open once the core structure is established.
 ## 🤝 How to Contribute

 Currently, the project is in early concept and development phase.